aaronparker/aaronparker.github.io/_posts/2022-02-19-dynamic-device-collections-without-configmgr.md

 Let's build the Azure Logic App that will manage the membership of the Azure AD group.
 Here's the basic flow of the Logic App:

 1. **Run the Logic App on a schedule**.
-Remember that the Proactive Remeditation script can run at most once per hour, thus the Logic Should not need to run any less than once per hour as well.
+Remember that the Proactive Remediation script can run at most once per hour, thus the Logic Should not need to run any less than once per hour as well.
 The Logic App makes calls to the Microsoft Graph API, so we need to consider how scale could affect performance
-2. **Retrieve exsiting group members from the target Azure AD group**
+2. **Retrieve existing group members from the target Azure AD group**
 3. **Remove the existing members from the Azure AD group**.
 Validation before moving group members would be prudent
 4. **Query Log Analytics for matching devices**, returning the list of device display names
 5. **Query the Microsoft Graph for the `Object Id` property for each device**.
 This currently makes a call to the API per device, thus performance may degrade as the number of devices increases.
 This could be resolved by updating the hardware inventory collection script to return the `Object Id` property and store that in Log Analytics